-Classifications in the periodic table
+Classifications Of Elements in the Periodic Table

 The elements of group 1, 2, 13, 14, 15, 16, and 17 are known as the main group elements or normal elements.
 The elements of groups 3, 4, 5, 6, 7, 8, 9, 11 and 12 are known as the transition elements.
-The group 18 is called the noble gases or inert gases.
+Group 18 is called noble gases or inert gases.
 Their outermost shell is completely filled.
 Due to this stable electronic configuration, they generally don’t react with the other elements.

 When we talk about the periods of a modern periodic table, one should keep in mind that the number of shells present in an atom determines its period number.
 The elements of period one will have only one shell, elements of period two will have two shells and so on.
 The first period of the modern periodic table is the shortest period as it contains only two elements.
 The period number two and three consists of eight elements each and is known as short groups.
-The period four and five have eighteen elements and are known as the long group.
-In the modern periodic table, the group number 3 of period six contains the lanthanide series which are the rare earth elements.
+Period four and five have eighteen elements and are known as the long group.
+In the modern periodic table, group number 3 of period six contains the lanthanide series which are the rare earth elements.
 We have radioactive elements (actinides) present in group 3 of period seven.

 So we have seen the properties of the modern periodic table.
 To learn more about the periodic table and other concepts of chemistry, register with BYJU’S.